-The BEST pregnancy safe teas for Mothers, including a morning sickness tea recipe!
+The Best Tea for Pregnancy for Mothers, including a peppermint morning sickness tea recipe!
 This list includes nausea and stress relieving teas, from first trimester to labor!
 It also includes a list of teas to avoid!
 Pregnancy-safe teas can be a great option to increase your intake of fluids and small amounts of vitamins and minerals.

 Types of Tea